 On February 11, 2016, Kendall Jenner and Kendall Jenner Inc. ("Plaintiffs"), filed a lawsuit against us in the U.S. District Court, Central District of California, alleging trademark infringement, false endorsement and violation of Jenner's right of publicity.
 The claims arise out of alleged advertising referring to news articles describing Jenner's blog posting regarding her use of our Laser Genesis treatment for her acne.
-In their complaint, the Plaintiffs state that they are seeking "at least \$10 million" in compensatory damages and reasonable costs and attorney's fees.
-We are presently investigating the basis for the claims made, believe we have meritorious defenses to them and intend to defend the matter vigorously.
-While we retain general liability insurance, the insurer is currently denying coverage for this claim.
-The potential outcome of this litigation cannot be predicted, and the amount of potential damages in the event of an adverse result is not reasonably estimable at this time.
+In the quarter ended June 30, 2016, we settled this litigation with the Plaintiffs for an amount that, pursuant to the terms of the settlement, is confidential.
+There are no ongoing costs or expenses associated with the litigation or the settlement.

 We are named from time to time as a party to product liability and contractual lawsuits in the normal course of business.
 We routinely assess the likelihood of any adverse judgments or outcomes related to legal matters and claims, as well as ranges of probable losses.
 A determination of the amount of the reserves required, if any, for these contingencies is made after analysis of each known issue, historical experience, whether it is more likely than not that we shall incur a loss, and whether the loss is estimable.
-As of March 31, 2016, we had an immaterial accrual for legal matters and claims and do not expect to incur any material costs beyond the amounts accrued.
+As of June 30, 2016, we had an immaterial accrual for legal matters and claims and do not expect to incur any material costs beyond the amounts accrued.

-ITEM RISK FACTORS 1A.
+ITEM 1A.
+RISK FACTORS